 Many believe that during the critical days of getting pregnant is impossible.
 Indeed, this happens rarely, but it happens.
 It is therefore important to use contraception, even during menstruation.
 Great choices are condoms, because they protect you from sexually transmitted diseases.
 Birth control pills can affect the amount of blood released during menstruation and make them more regular, pounding into the framework of a 28-day cycle.

 Spasms and pain during menstruation

 Many girls and women experience pain during or just before critical days.
 First of all, the pain arises due to uterine contractions for the purpose of getting rid of its internal mucous membrane.
 To reduce the pain, try to keep the lower back warm towel.
 The pain can also reduce pain relievers.
 During exercise, the body produces endorphins, which act as natural painkillers.
-Some women prefer to indulge in reading your favorite book or watching a movie while enjoying ice cream, drink herbal infusions or light scented candles.
+Some women prefer to indulge in reading your favorite book or watching a movie while enjoying ice cream, drink herbal infusions or light scented suppositories.
 Use anything you want – if only it helped you relax.
 Pick something that helps you.
 Try on a few PMS to reduce the number of planned activities.

 Proper diet during menstruation